-Council has worked closely with the NSW Environmental Protection Authority (EPA) and the water team within the NSW Department of Planning and Environment (DPE), to determine the best solution.
+Council has worked closely with the NSW Environmental Protection Authority (EPA) and the water team within the NSW Department of Climate Change, Energy, the Environment and Water (DCCEEW), to determine the best solution.
 The treated wastewater is proposed to be discharged to the dunal area between the Macleay Arm and the ocean, north of the Stuarts Point village.
 This is similar to the existing South West Rocks dunal discharge.